- Back acne is a common skin condition resulting from buildup of dead skin cells, oil and bacteria on the skin.

 Best Prescription Options for Getting Rid of Back Acne

-If your back acne does not respond to over the counter products, consult a doctor or dermatologist.
-He or she can prescribe a stronger medication to treat your acne.
+If your back acne does not respond to OTC products, it is time to consult a doctor or dermatologist who will prescribe a stronger medication.

-Some common prescription options for acne are retinoic acid, isotretinoin and adapalene, all of which are retinoids that calm acne flareups and reduce inflammation.
-If you have severely inflamed, cystic acne you may also be given antibiotics.
+Some common prescription options are retinoic acid, isotretinoin and adapalene, all of which are retinoids that calm acne flare-ups and reduce inflammation.
+If you have severely inflamed, cystic acne you may also be prescribed antibiotics.

 If your acne is caused by hormones, it can be managed with combined oral contraceptives, a certain class of birth control pills.
-Another treatment for hormonal acne is spironolactone, an anti-androgen that causes reduced sebum production.
+Another treatment for hormonal acne is spironolactone, an anti-androgen that reduces sebum production.

 Overnight Treatments

-You can spot-treat individual blemishes by using serums or gels containing high concentrations of active ingredients like salicylic acid or benzoyl peroxide.
+You can spot-treat individual blemishes by using serums or gels containing high concentrations of active ingredients such as salicylic acid or benzoyl peroxide.
 Alternatively, hydrocolloid bandages (sometimes referred to as pimple stickers) can quickly dry out blemishes and reduce inflammation in a matter of hours.

 How to Get Rid of Back Acne Scars